THE ST. PAUL ART COLLECTIVE SUPPORTS ARTISTS THROUGH DIVERSE AND ENGAGING ARTISTIC EXPERIENCES.

-During the late 1970s and early 1980s the Lowertown district of St. Paul was a neighborhood of empty parking lots and abandoned warehouses quickly falling into disrepair.
+During the 1970s and early 1980s the Lowertown district of St. Paul was a neighborhood of empty parking lots and abandoned warehouses quickly falling into disrepair.
 The affordability of the warehouse spaces attracted artists, and Lowertown quickly became the center of the St. Paul art scene.
-In 1977 a contingent of Lowertown artists founded the St. Paul Art Collective with the mission of protecting spaces for artists to create and increasing the awareness of the crucial role that artists play in the greater cultural life of the Twin Cities.
+In 1977 a contingent of Lowertown artists founded the St. Paul Art Collective with the mission of educating the public about Minnesota artists and encouraging new artwork.
+When it became clear the neighborhood was going to be developed the artists organized to protect spaces for artists to create and increas the awareness of the crucial role that artists play in the greater cultural life of the Twin Cities.

 The origins of the art crawl dates back to 1977, when the Collective was formed to arrange shows and encourage the creation of new artwork by providing venues where work could be shared with the public.
 The founding artists of the St. Paul Art Collective organized their first group exhibition at the Union Depot with the hope these shows would help educate the public about Minnesota artists and their work.
 In the decade and a half that followed, the artists of the Collective continued to hold loosely organized group events in and around downtown St. Paul.
 From 1981 to 1985, the Collective also ran a critically acclaimed fine art gallery in Lowertown called the Wall Street Gallery.